 Final Flat-Faced Dog Rule

 Choose Paw Cool Oasis Bed for ordinary shaded rest when the dog can use it calmly and the owner is already managing heat sensibly.
-The product’s role is comfort, not medical protection.
+The product's role is to make that rest spot cooler, cleaner, and easier to keep available.

 Routine Comfort Versus Heat Risk